EmmanuelConrardy/Katas.CleanCode/README.md

 If over 11 products are bought then apply 50% off the total price.
 If negative product raise argument exception !

-Lot 2 : If Sunday add a 10% more discount. and if morning (before 11am) add add 1€ discount for a cup of coffee and if after noon add 2€ discount for chocolate.
+Lot 2 : If Sunday add a 10% more discount.